equinoxmatrix/dojo/README.md

 -   When you need feature-rich, lightweight, and mobile-friendly grids/tables, Dojo offers the `dgrid` widget, along with customizable default themes and accompanying features such as in-cell editing, row/cell selection, column resizing/reordering, keyboard handling, pagination, and more.
+The themes mimic Android, iOS, or Windows.

 -   Dojo is the officially supported framework for the ArcGIS API for JavaScript, one of the most widely used enterprise-grade APIs for web